-Not much has changed on the contemporary winemaking scene, except perhaps from an administrative perspective.
-Terricciola wine producers are part of the Strada del Vino delle Colline Pisane association, a wine route incorporating the inner Valdera and Valdarno, up to the Val di Cecina, and lined with the arbiters of the area’s top products (beyond wine, area trademarks are extra virgin olive oil, truffles and pecorino cheese).
+Terricciola wine producers are part of the Strada del Vino delle Colline Pisane association, a wine route incorporating the inner Valdera and Valdarno, up to the Val di Cecina, and lined with the arbiters of the area’s top products: wine, but also extra virgin olive oil, truffles and pecorino cheese.

 One of the main products of the area is the famous Chianti wine DOCG, made mainly from Sangiovese grapes, but the true must-try wine in Terricciola and nearby towns is Bianco Pisano di San Torpè DOC, a dry, delicate variety made primarily with Trebbiano Toscano (from 75-100%).
 A smaller percentage of other white grapes, such as Chardonnay and Vermentino, may be used.
 The taste is breezy and balanced, but the story behind its name is far less so: “San Torpè” derives from a Roman courtier to Emperor Nero called “Terpezio” who was beheaded and abandoned on a boat in Pisa in 68 C.E. upon converting to Christianity.